Jimmy Hendriks

-Jimmy Hendriks (born 19 March 1994) is a Dutch darts player who competes in Professional Darts Corporation events.
+Jimmy Hendriks (born 19 March 1994) is a Dutch darts player who formerly competed in British Darts Organisation (BDO) and Professional Darts Corporation (PDC) events.

 Career

 BDO

-He won the WDF World Youth Cup and World Youth Masters in 2011 and the Lithuania Open in 2012; 2012 proved to be a successful year for 18-year-old Hendriks who also made it to the quarter-final in the German Open, Welsh Masters and Swiss Open.
+Hendriks won the WDF World Youth Cup and World Youth Masters in 2011 and the Lithuania Open in 2012; 2012 proved to be a successful year for 18-year-old Hendriks who also made it to the quarter-final in the German Open, Welsh Masters and Swiss Open.
 He defeated the three-time BDO champion Martin Adams in the first round of the 2013 BDO World Darts Championship.

 Hendriks has also seen success playing in pairs tournaments, achieving 2012 victories in the Isle-of-Man Pairs (with Tony O'Shea, the England Open Pairs (with Brian Dawson) and the German Open Pairs (with Scott Mitchell).

 PDC

 Hendriks entered the Professional Darts Corporation's Qualifying School in 2017.
 A last 16 finish on the third day and a last 8 finish on the fourth saw him finish second on the Q School Order of Merit to pick up a 2-year Tour Card.